 So the more loyal customers you have, the lower your cost per customer you acquire.

 5. Stores with Loyalty Programs Attract More Customers

-In a Technology Advice study, more than 82 percent of shoppers say they’ll opt for a business with a loyalty program over a store that doesn’t have one.
+In a study by Technology Advice, more than 82% of shoppers say they’ll opt for a business with a loyalty program over a store that doesn’t have one.

 But a loyalty program only works if your users are engaging with your program.
 So you want to know your users’ motivations and habits.